frankischilling/frankischilling/README.md

 ### Hello World!

-I am an IT student and a Linux enjoyer!
+I am an IT student, technician, and a Linux enjoyer!

 I also like to mess around with programming too.